Lipschitz Bandits with Batched Feedback

 The Lipschitz bandit problem is important in its own stand.
-The Lipschitz bandit problem was introduced as ``continuum-armed bandits'' \citep{agrawal1995continuum}, where the arm space is a compact interval.
+The Lipschitz bandit problem was introduced as ``continuum-armed bandits'' \cite{agrawal1995continuum}, where the arm space is a compact interval.
 Along this line, bandits that are Lipschitz (or H\"older) continuous have been studied.
-For this problem, \citet{kleinberg2005nearly} proves a $\Omega (T^{2/3})$ lower bound and introduced a matching algorithm.
-Under extra conditions on top of Lipschitzness, regret rate of $\widetilde{\mathcal{O}} (T^{1/2})$ was achieved \citep{auer2007improved, cope2009regret}.
-For general (doubling) metric spaces, the Zooming bandit algorithm \citep{kleinberg2008multi} and the Hierarchical Optimistic Optimization (HOO) algorithm \citep{bubeck2011x} were developed.
+For this problem, Kleinberg \cite{kleinberg2005nearly} proves a $\Omega (T^{2/3})$ lower bound and introduced a matching algorithm.
+Under extra conditions on top of Lipschitzness, regret rate of $\widetilde{\mathcal{O}} (T^{1/2})$ was achieved \cite{auer2007improved, cope2009regret}.
+For general (doubling) metric spaces, the Zooming bandit algorithm \cite{kleinberg2008multi} and the Hierarchical Optimistic Optimization (HOO) algorithm \cite{bubeck2011x} were developed.
 In more recent years, some attention has been focused on Lipschitz bandit problems with certain extra structures.
-To name a few, \citet{bubeck2011lipschitz} study Lipschitz bandits for differentiable rewards, which enables algorithms to run without explicitly knowing the Lipschitz constants.
+To name a few, Bubeck et al. \cite{bubeck2011lipschitz} study Lipschitz bandits for differentiable rewards, which enables algorithms to run without explicitly knowing the Lipschitz constants.
 Wang et al. \cite{10.1145/3412815.3416885} studied discretization-based Lipschitz bandit algorithms from a Gaussian process perspective.
 Magureanu et al. \cite{magureanu2014lipschitz} derive a new concentration inequality and study discrete Lipschitz bandits.
-The idea of robust mean estimators \citep{bickel1965some, alon1999space, bubeck2013bandits} was applied to the Lipschitz bandit problem to cope with heavy-tail rewards, leading to the development of a near-optimal algorithm for Lipschitz bandit with heavy-tailed rewards \cite{lu2019optimal}.
-Wanigasekara and Yu \cite{christina2019nonparametric} studied Lipschitz bandits where a clustering is used to infer the underlying metric, has been studied by \citet{christina2019nonparametric}.
-Contextual Lipschitz bandits have also been studied by Krishnamurthy et al. \cite{krishnamurthy2020contextual} and Majzoubi et al. \cite{majzoubi2020efficient} through a smoothness approach.
+The idea of robust mean estimators \cite{bickel1965some, alon1999space, bubeck2013bandits} was applied to the Lipschitz bandit problem to cope with heavy-tail rewards, leading to the development of a near-optimal algorithm for Lipschitz bandit with heavy-tailed rewards \cite{lu2019optimal}.
+Wanigasekara and Yu \cite{christina2019nonparametric} studied Lipschitz bandits where a clustering is used to infer the underlying metric.
+Contextual Lipschitz bandits have been studied by Slivkins \cite{slivkins2011contextual}.
+Contextual bandits with continuous actions have also been studied by Krishnamurthy et al. \cite{krishnamurthy2020contextual} and Majzoubi et al. \cite{majzoubi2020efficient} through a smoothness approach.